Tzvi-H/fullstackopen-phonebook-backend/README.md

-app can be viewd at https://frozen-waters-46355.herokuapp.com/
+app can be viewed at https://frozen-waters-46355.herokuapp.com/